dev-aritra/clean-code-developer-checklist/README.md

     - For instance, it’s confusing to have `fetch`, `retrieve`, and `get` as equivalent methods of different classes.

 - [x] **Don’t add gratuitous context**
-  - For application “Gas Station Deluxe,” it is a bad idea to prefix every class with `GSD`.
+  - For application "Gas Station Deluxe," it is a bad idea to prefix every class with `GSD`.
   - For example use `AccountAddress` instead of `GSDAccountAddress`

 - [x] **It's okay to use computer science terms, algorithm names, pattern names, math terms**